PRESIDENT - TANUJA SHAH

 Anna Tennant RN, I am the Proactive Care of the Older Person undergoing Surgery (POPS) Nurse Practitioner at Musgrove Park Hospital for the Taunton and Somerset NHS Foundation Trust.
 My clinical interests include perioperative medicine for the older person.

-I hope my role on the AAA council will encourage other Allied Health Care professionals to attend perioperative events and feel confident to contribute their valuable ideas and experiences.
+I hope my role on the AAA council will encourage other Nurses and Allied Health Care professionals to attend perioperative events and feel confident to contribute their valuable ideas and experiences.

 Dr Mevan Gooneratne is a Consultant Anaesthetist at the Royal London Hospital, which is part of Barts Health NHS Trust.
 His clinical interests include vascular anaesthesia, pre-assessment for the high-risk surgical patient, cardiopulmonary exercise testing and perioperative medicine.